scateu/tsv_edl.vim/README.md

  - [ ] Gap: EDLSPACE?
  - [ ] When there's only one tab, `Enter` should cease to work.
+ - [ ] Tab/Space key on a visual region

  ## Known bugs
  - macOS: `set shell=/bin/bash` otherwise, in zsh, error will occur